Azure/autorest/Documentation/defining-clients-swagger.md

 ```

 ### Dictionaries
-utoRest generates dictionaries (or hash maps in some contexts) using `additionalProperites` from [JSON-Schema Draft 4][JSON-schema-validation-properties].
+AutoRest generates dictionaries (or hash maps in some contexts) using `additionalProperites` from [JSON-Schema Draft 4][JSON-schema-validation-properties].
 The additionalProperties element should specify the Swagger schema of the values in the dictionary .
 The keys of the generated dictionary will be of type `string`.

 There are two basic patterns when generating dictionaries in AutoRest.